arunasurya/bisqtransifex/translatordocumentation.md

 Monthly translator calls are currently being planned to bring all the interested translators together to share ideas, experiences and discuss various aspects of the project.
 These calls will be coordinated and moderated by one of the Transifex admins.

 ## Core Languages
+Certain languages are given priority which makes them core languages.
+This means that the desktop app and crucial information about the app is available in these languages.

-The Bisq software is available in these languages, apart from English:
+The Bisq software is available in these languages, apart from English (TBD by December 2019):
 - German
 - Spanish
 - Portuguese (Brazil, Portugal)